 - Mentorship programs are extremely limited and schedules fill up quickly.
 They are subject to availability.

-If you’re ready to sign up or have further questions, contact firstname.lastname@example.org, and we will begin the process–taking payment via PayPal and scheduling your first one-on-one call!
+If you’re ready to sign up or have further questions, contact firstname.lastname@example.org, and we will begin the process and get you on the path to your first one-on-one call!

 What’s the best part of the Comics Experience Mentoring program?